-Controls against more connectivity.
-New security considerations must be taken into account to secure the access point from unauthorized access.
+1) Controls Against More Connectivity: New security considerations must be taken into account to secure the access point from unauthorized access.
 Furthermore, the communication protocols used for realizing such connectivity are either proprietary protocols, such as Modbus and DNP3 in deployed ICS and smart grids, or open protocols such as TCP/IP.
 The proprietary protocols are burdened with a lot of vulnerabilities due to the isolation assumption when the protocols were designed [2].

-Communication controls.
-Security solutions at the communication level in ICS should consider the differences with traditional IT solutions.
-For example, Intrusion Detection Systems (IDS) should be time-critical so that long delays are intolerable [112].
-In [108], [111], the authors focus on designing IDS solutions for CPS.
-They also provide a comprehensive survey on IDS solutions in CPS applications [112].
+2) Communication Controls: Security solutions at the communication level in ICS should consider the differences with traditional IT solutions.
+For example, intrusion detection systems (IDSs) should be time-critical so that long delays are intolerable [116].
+Mitchell and Chen [113], [115] focused on designing IDS solutions for CPS.
+They also provided a comprehensive survey on IDS solutions in CPS applications [116].

-Device Attestation.
-CPS components running software need to verify the software's authenticity.
+3) Device Attestation: CPS components running software need to verify the software's authenticity.
 This verification helps significantly minimize malware.
-For example, hardware-based solutions such as Trusted Platform Module (TPM) provides code attestation.
+For example, hardwarebased solutions such as trusted platform module (TPM) provides code attestation.
 However, TPMs are assumed to be physical secure, which is infeasible to guarantee in some CPS applications such as ICS and smart grids.
 Another problem with TPM is the computational overhead on the limited resource CPS applications.
 Therefore, a new generation of TPMs that considers the limited CPS resources is needed.